Skip to content

 The construction of the Citadel was ordered by the Kurdish Ayyubid ruler Saladin between 1176 and 1183 as a fortification to protect the city from Crusaders and to become the location from which the government ruled the country.

-The most significant construction done by Sultan al-Kamil were the palaces in the southern section of the Citadel, as he became the first ruler to actually move there in 1206.
+The most significant construction done by Sultan al-Kamil was the palaces in the southern section of the Citadel, as he became the first ruler actually to move there in 1206.
 He also built a mosque, a royal library, a “hall of justice”, and a horse market on what became Rumayla Square (the square between the Citadel and Sultan Hassan’s mosque today), as well as the square to the west and south of the Citadel which was used for training and military parades.

-Afterwards, Sultan al-Salih, who ruled from 1240 to 1249, moved away from the Citadel and built a new fort on Roda Island, but the Mamluks, who ruled from 1250 to 1517, the Citadel become the permanent residence of the sultans.
+Afterwards, Sultan al-Salih, who ruled from 1240 to 1249, moved away from the Citadel and built a new fort on Roda Island, but the Mamluks, who ruled from 1250 to 1517, the Citadel became the permanent residence of the sultans.

 The Citadel in the Mamluk Period from the 13th to the 16th Century

-The Bahri Mamluks continued to develop the Citadel as they expanded the Southern Enclosure, and their subsequent rulers either built or rebuilt the throne hall, the main mosque, the palaces, and several other structures.
+The Bahri Mamluks continued to develop the Citadel as they expanded the Southern Enclosure, and their subsequent rulers either built or rebuilt the throne hall, the central mosque, the palaces, and several other structures.

-The hall also had a marble fountain in the centre and the floor was paved with marble mosaics.
+The hall also had a marble fountain in the centre, and the floor was paved with marble mosaics.

 The Reign of Muhammad Ali